-- Photographs may be either black and white or 1 color.
-They may be processed from negatives, slides or digital cameras and computer manipulation programs.
-Photographs must have been taken since previous county fair. - 2.
-Photographs should be a minimum of 5"x7".
-Finished size (including mounting/matting) of single photographs may not exceed 11" x 14".
+- 1. Photographs may be either black and white or color.
+Photographs must have been taken since your county fair of the previous year. - 2.
+Photographs must be a minimum of 5"x7".
+Finished size (including mounting/matting) of single photographs may not exceed 11"x14".
 Exception: Panoramic photos must not exceed 24" in length. - 3.
-All photographs must be printed on photographic paper. - Mounted photos can be (a) flush-mounted (no 4. mounting board showing) on mounting board, or (b) with mount borders (window mat or flat mount directly on board).
-Exhibitors may cut their own mounting boards, use ready cut window mats or have matting done professionally.
-4-Hers are responsible for design decisions such as border, color and size.
-Framed photographs (including floating frames) will not be judged. - 5.
-For county-fair only, non-mounted photos may be exhibited in a clear plastic covering. - A series is a group of photographs or slides (3-5) 6. that are related or tell a step-by-step story.
-Photographs must be mounted together in a story order or sequence.
-Slides should be numbered.
-Finished size of individual photographs in a series should not exceed 6" x 8". - 7.
-Digitally altered photos should include a copy of the photo before the changes. - Subject matter of photographs must be in good 8. taste and be appropriate for public display in a 4-H setting.
-72

-- 9. Photographs depicting unsafe practices or illegal activities will not be displayed. - 10.4-H photography exhibitors must use the Photo Exhibit Label to provide required information for photo exhibits. - 11.
-Exhibits entered in 4-H Photography are not eligible to exhibit in the FFA photography show and vice-versa.
+All photographs must be printed on photographic paper and must be mounted and/or matted.
+Maximum thickness of finished project must not exceed 1/4" thick. - 4.
+Mounted photos can be (a) flush-mounted [no board showing] on mounting board or (b) with mount borders [window mat or flat mount directly on board].
+Exhibitors may cut their own mounting boards, use ready-cut window mats, or have matting done professionally. - 4-H members are responsible for design decisions such as mounting, matting, color, and size. - Framed photographs (including floating frames) will not be judged. - 5.
+A series is a group of photographs [3 to 5] that are related to or tell a step-by-step story.
+Photographs must be mounted together in story order or sequence.
+Finished size of individual photographs in a series should not exceed 6"x8". - 6.
+Edited photos should include a copy of the photo before edits. - Subject matter of photographs must be in good taste and be appropriate for public display in a 4-H setting. - 8.
+Photographs depicting unsafe practices or illegal activities will not be displayed. - 9.
+Iowa State Fair 4-H photography exhibitors must use the most current Photo Exhibit Label to provide the required information for photo exhibits. - 10.
+Exhibitors entered in 4-H Photography are not eligible to exhibit in the FFA Photography Show and vice versa.